Tapioca boba takes black tea to another level in this Vegan Boba Tea. Boba soaks up brown sugar syrup to make this drink sweet and rich!

 Tea

-- Pour water in a small saucepan.
+- Pour water into a small saucepan.
 Bring water to a boil.
 Shut off heat and steep tea bag for 5-7 minutes.
 Remove tea bag.

 Boba